nextcloud/documentation/user_manual/files/sharing.rst

 .. figure:: ../images/sharing_internal.png

-As a share, you can configure if you automatically want to accept all incoming shares and have them added to your root folder, or if you want to be asked each time if you want to accept or decline the share.
+As a sharee, you can configure if you automatically want to accept all incoming shares and have them added to your root folder, or if you want to be asked each time if you want to accept or decline the share.

 .. figure:: ../images/sharing_internal_acceptNotification.png